 Zhang Jingchu

-Also Known As: Zhang Jing-Chu, Jingchu Zhang, Jing Chu Zhang, 張靜初, チャン・ジンチュー, チャン・チンチュー, Trương Tịnh Sơ, 张静, ژانگ جینگچو
+Also Known As: Zhang Jing-Chu, Jingchu Zhang, Jing Chu Zhang, 張靜初, チャン・ジンチュー, チャン・チンチュー, Trương Tịnh Sơ, 张静, ژانگ جینگچو, Zhang Jing Chu

-Biography: Zhang Jingchu (张静初) is a Chinese film actress born on February 2, 1980.
-She graduated in Directing at the Central Academy of Drama in Beijing.
-Zhang was brought up in a middle-working class family in the countryside.
-She studied English in Beijing New Oriental Institute and is fluent in the language.
-She came into international prominence through director Gu Changwei's debut film Peacock, which won the Silver Bear at the 2005 Berlin International Film Festival.
-Zhang went on to star in a number of well-received films, including Tsui Hark's Seven Swords (2005), Derek Yee's Protégé (2007), Florian Gallenberger's John Rabe (2008) and Ann Hui's Night and Fog (2009).
-Zhang was named one of "Asia's Heroes" by Time magazine in 2005.
-Description above from the Wikipedia article Zhang Jingchu, licensed under CC-BY-SA, full list of contributors on Wikipedia.
+Biography: Zhang Jingchu (张静初), born on February 2, 1980, is a Chinese film actress known for her versatility and international acclaim.
+She studied directing at the Central Academy of Drama in Beijing and is fluent in English, having studied at the Beijing New Oriental Institute.
+Raised in a modest countryside family, Zhang rose to prominence with her breakout role in Peacock (2005), directed by Gu Changwei, which won the Silver Bear at the Berlin International Film Festival.
+She went on to star in several critically acclaimed films, including Tsui Hark’s Seven Swords (2005), Derek Yee’s Protégé (2007), Florian Gallenberger’s John Rabe (2008), and Ann Hui’s Night and Fog (2009).
+In 2005, Time magazine recognized Zhang as one of "Asia’s Heroes," cementing her status as a rising star in international cinema.

 Department: Acting